 The role of Gausahalas in preserving and improving cow genetics has been recognized since centuries.
-The revolution in genetics of Zebu cows in Brazil was possible due to seed material taken from Indian Gaushalas.
+The revolution in the genetics of Zebu cows in Brazil was possible due to seed material taken from Indian Gaushalas.
 During the last 100 years or so gaushalas in India lagged behind, focusing more on physical cow protection efforts by providing shelter and mitigation to sick and abandoned cows and bullocks rather than participating in genetic improvement efforts.
 Bombay Gaurakshak Mandali’s (BGM) Betegaon Farm has recently set an example by adopting an unconventional path of gaushala-industry collaboration in larger farmer interest.

-BGM enjoyed the honour of being the first institute to receive permission from Government of India and Government of Maharashtra to import pure-bred Gir bull semen from Brazil.
-The idea was to inseminate relatively superior cows maintained in the farm to produce F1 generation bulls who can be genomic tested and introduced in country’s breeding program.
+BGM enjoyed the honour of being the first institute to receive permission from the Government of India and the Government of Maharashtra to import pure-bred Gir bull semen from Brazil.
+The idea was to inseminate relatively superior cows maintained in the farm to produce F1 generation bulls who can be genomic tested and introduced in the country’s breeding program.
 For genetic improvement in cows, bulls play very critical role as a single bull can be used to introduce good genetics in thousands of cows.
 The genetic value of the bull is determined by looking at its pedigree, especially the performance, of fore-bulls and fore-dams (father and mother) going back to as many past generations as possible.
 But there is a problem here; bulls don’t yield milk.
 This makes it difficult to directly determine its genetic value in milk production.
 In contrasts, cows’ milk records are available hence their genetic values can be directly determined.
-For bulls, the value is determined by comparing their lactation and fertility performances of tens or hundreds of daughters.
+For bulls, the value is determined by comparing the lactation and fertility performances of tens or hundreds of daughters.

 The comparison is done between the bull under evaluation versus daughters of contemporary bulls.
 Predicted Transmitting Ability of Lactation (PTAL) index is calculated for each bull which involves huge data analysis efforts and statistical adjustments of external variables, such as management, climate, etc. In case of cows, however, for milk yield either as average yield of all lactations or best lactation yield or life-time milk production is considered.
 The evaluated bull is then officially ranked and its data is released for the benefit of the farmers who can decide which bull can be used in the breeding programs.